Coping mechanisms – involuntary (unconscious) and voluntary (conscious)

 When we suddenly find something hard to cope with, when we feel fear or discomfort,

-our ego will deploy various, involuntary, unconscious mechanisms in order to help
+our ego will deploy various conscious and/or unconscious mechanisms in order to help

 us stall for time until we are able to cope.

 These mechanisms, ego defenses, have in common that they all involve denying, repressing

 or changing some aspect of the situation which it is the ego’s job to manage.

 The four influences acting on the ego are the conscience or super-ego; the id or

 emotions/drives; people; and reality.
 We may suddenly find any one or more of these,

 at any one time, too difficult to cope with consciously.
 Therefore the subconscious

 ego will try to deny, repress or change one or more of them, or at least, in our